 4/1.15/3.2 Technical and operational characteristics of A-ESIM and M-ESIM

 One of the key components of GSO A-ESIM and M-ESIM is the Antenna Control Unit (ACU) which performs two main functions.
-First, it detects and cancels relative movements of the ship or airplane in any direction to ensure the antenna maintain an accurate pointing toward the satellite with which the GSO ESIM communicate.
+First, it detects and cancels relative movements of the ship or airplane in any direction to ensure the antenna maintains an accurate pointing toward the satellite with which the GSO ESIM communicate.
 Secondly, the ACU performs a closed loop tracking of the satellite signal to ensure accurate pointing of the antenna towards the satellite.

-There is a need that the notifying administration of the satellite network through appropriate facilities established for the operation of ESIM (e.g., Network Control and Management Center (NCMC)) ensures that ESIM operates only in territories included in the final service area as updated following the application of § 6.16 of Appendix 30B and for which its operation is authorized by the administration having the jurisdiction on that territory.
+There is a need that the notifying administration of the GSO satellite network ensures that the operation of ESIMs meets the technical and regulatory requirements contained in the Radio Regulations as well as those required in national authorizations.
+That is accomplished through appropriate facilities established for the operation of ESIM (Network Control and Management Center (NCMC) or equivalent facility).
+The function of the NCMC could also include transmission level adjustment or shut down, frequency or modulation change, confirming antenna pointing accuracy and other requirements.